-A list of specific physical, emotional, and mental tasks needed to function as a Respiratory Therapist is available in the online program orientation.
-It is the student's responsibility to notify the disability services coordinator in the Student Affairs Office to receive assistance.
+A list of specific physical, emotional, and mental tasks needed to function as a respiratory therapist is available at mstc.edu/programs/respiratory-therapist.
+Contact the disability services coordinator in the Student Services Office to receive assistance.

 Prior to placement at a clinical site, students need to pay for a criminal background check and provide documentation of required healthwork to a private vendor.